The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

 If you are interested in volunteering with the Disaster Psychosocial Services Program and are part of one of the registries listed below, please submit an application online.
 Please note that volunteers are screened to ensure they have the necessary credentials.

-- BC Association of Social Workers
+- BC College of Social Workers

 - BC Association of Clinical Counselors